Written by Tenley Haraldson. Reviewed by Cleaning Expert Sean Busch.

 Most of us deal with frizz in colder months – but it's definitely possible to stop excess loss and static with these winter hair care home remedies.

 1. Wash Your Hair Less Often

-For the ultimate in deep-conditioning, try applying coconut or avocado oil masks to your hair before bedtime.
-During the day, a drop or two of sustainably-sourced argan oil is great for smoothing flyaways (all without weighing hair down).
+For the ultimate in deep-conditioning, try applying a natural hair mask before bedtime.
+During the day, a drop or two of sustainably-sourced argan oil is great for smoothing flyaways (without weighing hair down).